senz/denolang-example/README.md

 - [✅] tests !
 - [✅] basic auth !!
 - [✅] helm for mysql and service !!!
-- [] todo service to mysql connection in k8s !!!!
+- [✅] todo service to mysql connection in k8s !!!!
-- [] todo move secrets from values to separate file that could be encrypted with sops
+- [] move secrets from deployment to separate file that could be encrypted with sops
+- [] read sql from file
+- [] devcontainer with kind, helm. support for debugger into k8s attachment
 - [✅] healthcheck handler